Dataherald/dataherald/README.md

 Specifically the following 5 fields must be manually set before the engine is started.

-LLM_MODEL is employed by evaluators and natural language generators that do not necessitate an extensive context window.

-AGENT_LLM_MODEL, on the other hand, is utilized by the NL-to-SQL generator, which relies on a larger context window.
+LLM_MODEL is employed by the engine to generate SQL from natural language.
+You can use the default model (gpt-4-1106-preview) or use your own.

 ```
 #OpenAI credentials and model
 OPENAI_API_KEY =
 LLM_MODEL =
-AGENT_LLM_MODEL =
 ORG_ID =

 #Encryption key for storing DB connection data in Mongo